Tutorial · HLS · MP4

 When an online converter is acceptable

 For a public, unencrypted M3U8 (a free conference talk, an open educational resource, a Creative Commons clip), an online converter saves install time.
 It is the right tool for once-a-year use.
 For everything else, use a method that runs locally.
+If budget is a concern, our breakdown of free m3u8 downloader options tests five alternatives side-by-side so you know which ones can actually handle private streams.

 5. Which method to pick: the comparison table